Back to Blogs

 The Growing Need for Recognition

 In today's workplace, the demand for timely recognition has become increasingly important, particularly among younger generations.
 A study by Gallup found that Gen Z and millennials are 73% more likely to desire recognition at least a few times a month than their older counterparts.
-As Gen Z is projected to make up 27% of the workforce by 2025, organizations must adapt their feedback and recognition practices to foster a culture of continuous appreciation.
+As Gen Z is projected to make up 27% of the workforce by 2025, organisations must adapt their feedback and recognition practices to foster a culture of continuous appreciation.

 The Importance of Recognition